sweattep/modern_quotes/README.md

 >they organized politically to negotiate with city officials.

+>If all you're worried about is technique, then you are cooking blind

 >you must be educated, no matter what the discipline

 >Use only that which works, and take it from any place you can find it.